WillStevens/scrollreading/README.md

 - makevtk.py - turn an x,y,z CSV file into a VTK file that can be loaded into Slicer 3D

 - fill3d.cpp - Experimental Hashlife 3D flood fill.
 Not currently used in the pipeline because it didn't outperform conventional breadth-first flood-fill, but may be useful later.

+The subfolder simpaper contains programs related to in-palce growing of flat sheets on a surface.